pthom/hello_imgui/README.md

 # Hello ImGui

-Hello ImGui is a library that enables quickly write multiplatform apps with the simplicity of a "Hello World" app.
-Although being extremely easy to use, it can be used to create complex and customizable applications.
-It is based on [Dear ImGui](https://github.com/ocornut/imgui).
+Hello ImGui is a powerful library designed to make multiplatform app development as simple as crafting a "Hello World" program.
+Built on [Dear ImGui](https://github.com/ocornut/imgui), it offers an unparalleled blend of simplicity for beginners and flexibility for advanced users.
+Whether you're creating prototypes or complex applications, Hello ImGui streamlines the process across various platforms.

 ## Features

 **Multiplatform utilities**
-* Truly multiplatform: Linux, Windows, macOS, iOS, Android, emscripten (with 4 lines of CMake code)
+* Seamlessly multiplatform: supports Linux, Windows, macOS, iOS, Android, and Emscripten with minimal setup (1 line of CMake code)
-* Easily embed assets on all platforms (no code required)
+* Asset embedding across all platforms  (no code required)
-* Customize app settings (icon and app name for mobile platforms, etc.- no code required)
+* Effortless app customization, including app icons and names for mobile platforms (no code required)
-* Customize application icon on all platforms (including mobile and macOS - no code required)
+* Universal application icon customization, extending to mobile and macOS (no code required)

 **Dear ImGui Tweaks**
-* Power Save mode: reduce FPS when idling
+* Power Save mode: optimize performance by reducing FPS when idle
-* High DPI support: scale UI according to DPI, whatever the platform
+* High DPI support: automatically scales UI to match screen DPI on any platform.
-* Advanced layout handling: dockable windows, multiple layouts
+* Enhanced layout handling: dockable windows and multiple layouts for complex UIs
 * Window geometry utilities: autosize application window, restore app window position
 * Theme tweaking: extensive list of additional themes
 * Support for movable and resizable borderless windows